sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### The app supports translating to English, can it support more languages?

 The translation support is built into the AI model and it only supports translating to English.
 You could copy-paste the result into ChatGPT or Google Translate.

+#### How can I trigger Aiko with a custom URL scheme?

+Aiko does not have a custom URL scheme, but you can trigger Aiko from the Shortcuts app, and the Shortcuts app does have a [custom URL scheme](https://support.apple.com/guide/shortcuts/run-a-shortcut-from-a-url-apd624386f42/ios).

 #### How is Aiko pronounced?